4front/website/docs/install/local-install.md

 #### Troubleshooting Nginx

-If you need to troubleshoot nginx, it's often helpful to tail the access or error log:
+If you need to troubleshoot nginx, it's often helpful to tail the access and/or error logs:

 ~~~sh
 $ tail -f /usr/local/var/log/nginx/access.log